David-WZhao/MTLDR/README.md

 - scipy==1.5.4

 ### Data
-The procedure of data collection is described in our manuscipt, and the processed data is accessible upon request.
+The procedure of data collection is described in our manuscript, and the processed data is accessible upon request.

 ### How to run the code?